[Most articles can be downloaded; if you see no download form, write to us.]

-Is there reference anywhere in the Bible as to the fact that Mary was kept from sin?
+Did Mary ever sin?
+Is there reference anywhere in the Bible that says Mary never sinned?

 Not everything is spelled out in scripture.
 For example, nowhere in the Bible does it say that abortion is murder because life begins at conception.
 Yet, we know from the truths that are written in scripture that God knew us and loved us while we were still in the womb and that all life is sacred.
 So, too, it is with understanding Mary and her life.